kellpossible/blog/content/Adventures/21-SkiingInJapan.rst

 car in Teine, I realised with a shock that I had left my skis in the drying room at Setsu Getsu Karou!
 I scrambled to hire some downhill skis and boots, which were skinny and heavy.
-My phone battery was about to die, and I stood around waiting.
+My phone battery was about to die, and I stood around waiting feeling stupid.
 We figured out that I had gone to the wrong car park, and I jumped on the Gondola up to the upper mountain section of the ski field.
 I skied down from the Gondola, and finally met Yuki in her bright blue ski outfit.
 We didn't say much, and she motioned for me to join her on the lift up to the top of the mountain.

 A few broken sentences were exchanged, and we jumped off the lift.
 I followed Yuki through a gap in the fence, next to which were bright